nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 Make sure you have a backup of your code for your _working_ version, before you attempt this advanced version, so you always have something to show.

-## Extra CSS Challenge
+## Student-suggested: Extra CSS Challenge

 This is a React challenge, but if you really want more practice, how about implementing this season-selector layout, suggested by Mussie (thanks Mussie!)
+There's interesting JS and React work to be done there, too!

 ![Example Screenshot](./season-layout-by-mussie.jpg)